Image Alt

 A Crucial Foundation For Success

-Third grade is widely acknowledged as a critical benchmark year for future academic success.
+Third grade is widely acknowledged as a critical benchmark year for long-term academic success.

-A student not reading at grade level in third grade is 4 times more likely to drop out of high school.
+A student not reading at grade level in third grade is four times more likely to drop out of high school.

-Studies have repeatedly shown that investment in quality early education are more life- and cost-effective than later remediation.
-The figure to the right known as “The Heckman Curve”, by Nobel Laureate Prize-winning economist James Heckman, shows clearly how investments in the early years have by far the greatest return.
-Particularly for disadvantaged children, early education can have returns as high as $7 – $13 for every $1 invested.
+Studies have repeatedly shown that investment in quality early childhood education (ECE) is more life and cost-effective than later remediation.
+The figure to the right, known as “The Heckman Curve” by Nobel Laureate Prize-winning economist James Heckman, clearly shows how investments in early childhood learning have by far the greatest return.
+Particularly for disadvantaged young children, the benefits of early childhood education can be as high as $7-$13 for every $1 invested.

-Deficits in early literacy and math begin well before kindergarten with skill gaps widening along family income lines from as early as 9 months of age and growing exponentially by 24 months.
-[3]
+Early literacy and math deficits begin well before children enter kindergarten, with skill gaps widening along family income lines from as early as 9 months of age and growing exponentially by 24 months.

-Research has clearly demonstrated that early literacy and math skills as well as early workforce skills (such as cooperation and paying attention) at kindergarten entry predict future academic success.
-[3] [5] [6]
+Research has clearly demonstrated that early literacy and math skills at the kindergarten level, as well as early workforce skills (such as cooperation and paying attention), often predict future academic success.

 Early Brain Development Plays a Critical Role

-In the first 3 years of life, a child’s brain is the most impressionable, forming one million new neural connections every second to create the “wiring” that becomes the foundation upon which all later learning is built.
+In the first 3 years of early childhood development, a child’s brain is the most impressionable, forming one million new neural connections every second to create the “wiring” that becomes the foundation upon which all later learning is built.

 Adult responsiveness is key to young child brain development.
-Known as “Serve and Return” interaction, when an infant or young child babbles, gestures, or cries, and an adult responds appropriately with eye contact, words, or a hug, critical neural connections are built and strengthened in the child’s brain.
+Known as “Serve and Return” interaction, when an infant or young child babbles, gestures, or cries, and an adult responds appropriately with eye contact, words, or a hug, children learn and critical neural connections are built and strengthened in the child’s brain.
+This is a critical point during which children learn how to interact with other people.

 Children who face adversity, like poverty, often don’t get appropriate adult responsiveness.
-In these cases the developing brain is disrupted, and the child is at far greater risk for subsequent physical, cognitive and emotional impairment.
+In these cases, the way the brain develops is disrupted, and the child is at far greater risk for subsequent physical, cognitive and emotional impairment.

-For young children, the reality is that every environment — whether home, preschool, childcare or elementary school — is a learning environment.
-They key is that whatever the context, children are getting the emotional and cognitive development and critical foundation necessary for success in school and life.
+For young children, the reality is that every environment — whether home, preschool, childcare, or elementary school — is a learning environment.
+The key is that whatever the context, children are getting quality emotional and cognitive development and building the critical foundation necessary for success in school and life.

 Tennessee can make a giant leap forward in early education outcomes by choosing policies that: